 Our Digital Transformation Plan is helping us advance more swiftly with the 2022-2030 Strategic Plan.
-We are driving a more digitalized energy model across all areas of our activity, with a prominent role for our Cybersecurity Plan in ensuring the resilience and continuity of our business, and for Artificial Intelligence as a disruptive and transformative element.
+We are promoting a more digitised energy model in all areas where we work.
+Our Cybersecurity Plan is taking on a leading role in business resilience and continuity, as does artificial intelligence as a disruptive and transformative element.
 We believe in a digitalisation approach that puts people at its core, enabling us to become more agile and flexible.